Free

 The district court denies Roman’s motion to dismiss

 The district court denies Roman’s motion to dismiss, allowing the case to proceed to trial.
-An SDNY judge.

 - Nov 26, 2024